 Range Rover SVR Beats Ferrari in Race

-That 40-second time difference is hard to rationalize, as the Land Rover weighs 2,000 pounds more than the Ferrari, has nearly identical horsepower, and is 1.4 seconds slower from zero to 60.
+That 40-second time difference is hard to rationalize, as the Land Rover weighs 2,000 pounds more than the Ferrari, has nearly identical horsepower, and is 1.4 seconds slower from 0-60.
 Let’s also not forget that it’s an SUV with a much higher center of gravity and is considerably less aerodynamic.

 The Land Rover offers 118 pound-feet of torque more than the Ferrari, which can mostly be attributed to its supercharger.
 The AWD system and all manner of electronic wizardry help the Rover put that power down to the ground extremely effectively.